BenjaminShinar/Books-Resources/udemy_AWS_Certified_Solutions_Architect_-_Associate_2020/README.md

 - EC2 (Elastic Cloud Compute): Computing Instances
 - SQS :
 - FSx (windows and Lustre) - native windows managed file system.
 Lustre is for compute intensive data.
-- RedShift - AWS data warehouse solution.
+- RedShift - AWS data warehouse solution (BI).
 - ElastiCache - in memory "database".
 - DynamoDB - AWS NoSQL solution.
+- Aurora - highly availbe MySQL and PostgresSQL compatible Relational Database.
-- Aurora - Serverless RDS by Amazon.
+- Aurora Serverless - Serverless RDS by Amazon.
+- DMS - Database Migration
+- Managed Microsoft AD - Active Directory by AWS
+- RAM - Resources Access Manger - share resources across account

 CloudWatch monitors resource usage, such as the number of EC2 instances we have, EBS volumes used, redirections from load balancers, etc... .
 CloudTrail Monitors aws actions such as API calls or other aws actions, the focus is how the users and services interact with AWS itself, not the metrics of the services themselves.